PART 53 - MEDIA AND COMMUNICATIONS CLAIMS

 (1) The Media and Communications List is a specialist list of the High Court.

-(2) One of the Judges of the Queen’s Bench Division shall be the Judge in Charge of the Media and Communications List.
+(2) One of the Judges of the Queen’s Bench Division shall be nominated by the President of the Queen’s Bench Division to be the Judge in Charge of the Media and Communications List.

 (3) A Media and Communications List Judge is a judge authorised by the President of the Queen’s Bench Division, in consultation with the Chancellor of the High Court, to hear claims in the Media and Communications List.